 As you understand, you’ll have to hire specialists to implement your idea of the language application.
 Here are briefly the steps that you should take:

-- find the right format of your Duolingo language learning application, think through all the details.
+- find the right format for your Duolingo language learning application, think through all the details.

 - hire developers.
-We have already written about the best ways to find and a developer - use our tips to cooperate with experts of the extra-class.
+We have already written about the best ways to find a developer - use our tips to cooperate with experts in the extra class.